 We expect that our customers' business and our business will continue to be adversely impacted, directly or indirectly, by these macroeconomic and geopolitical issues.
-In addition, rising inflation and the ongoing supply chain challenges and logistics costs have materially affected our gross margins and net income (loss), and we expect that gross margins and net income (loss) will continue to be adversely affected by increased material costs and freight and logistic expenses through at least the remainder of fiscal year 2024, if not longer.
+Delays in deliveries and installations as a result of the COVID-19 pandemic and the ongoing recovery from the COVID-19 pandemic as well as its effects on the global economic environment have occurred and may continue, to some degree, through the remainder of calendar year 2024, which could have a negative impact on our revenue during such period.
+In addition, rising inflation and the ongoing supply chain challenges and logistics costs have materially affected our gross margins and net income (loss), and we expect that gross margins and net income (loss) will continue to be adversely affected by increased material costs and freight and logistic expenses through at least the remainder of fiscal year 2024, and potentially longer.
 The extent of the ongoing impact of these macroeconomic events on our business, our markets and on global economic activity however, is uncertain and the related financial impact cannot be reasonably estimated with any certainty at this time.
 Our past results may not be indicative of our future performance, and historical trends including conversion of backlog to revenue, income (loss) from operations, net income (loss), net income (loss) per share and cash flows may differ materially.
 Accordingly, management is carefully evaluating our liquidity position, communicating with and monitoring the actions of our customers and suppliers, and reviewing our near-term financial performance as the uncertainty related to these factors continues to unfold.
 We also continue to evaluate our operating expenses, including our real estate needs and continue to assess our operations and how and to what extent we will continue to utilize our current real estate assets.
-The risks related to our business, including further discussion of the impact and possible future impacts of current economic conditions and the COVID-19 pandemic on our business, are further described in the section titled "Risk Factors" in Part II, Item 1A of this Quarterly Report on Form 10-Q.
+The risks related to our business, including further discussion of the impact and possible future impacts of current economic conditions and the COVID-19 pandemic on our busin